-The Group currently is receiving income from the rental of office spaces at its Enfield site.
+The Group currently is receiving income from the rental of office spaces at it's the Henley, Enfield site.
 The contracts are short term and will cease once construction commences.
 The Group also receives income from its parent entity Tian An China for recharges of staff personnel.
 This is a fixed amount billed monthly and is reviewed quarterly.

-Explanatory notes to the consolidated financial statements For the year ended 31 December 2020
+Explanatory notes to the consolidated financial statements For the year ended 31 December 2021